DEFENCE FOR CHILDREN INTERNATIONAL(DCI) is a leading child rights-focused and membership-based grassroots movement founded in 1979.

 A World Service Foundation based in Brussels was created in 2016 to advocate toward the European Institutions.

-The International Executive Council is DCI governing authority.
-It is composed of 8 staff members from the National Sections elected every four years by their peers during the General Assembly.
-They meet up to four times per year to validate the strategic orientations of the Movement.
+The International Executive Council is DCI’s governing authority.
+It is composed of eight members from the National Sections elected every four years during the General Assembly.
+They meet up to four times per year to steer the implementation of the Strategic Framework of the Movement.

-An Advisory Committee of renowned child rights and governance experts provides substantive and technical support to the DCI Movement.
+An Advisory Committee of renowned child rights and governance experts provides . technical support to the DCI Movement.

-DCI National Sections are grassroots organisations which identify and develop programs in direct response to the needs and priorities of children in their countries.
-During the last DCI General Assembly, a Strategic Framework was approved to guide DCI’s work for the years to come.
-Here below you can find our Thematic Priorities and cross-cutting issue.
+DCI National Sections are grassroots organisations which develop and implement programs responding to the needs and priorities of children in their countries.
+During the last DCI General Assembly, in November 2022 in Mauritania, a new Strategic Framework was adopted to guide the Movement’s work from 2022 to 2026.

-DCI has consultative status with the United Nations Economic and Social Council (ECOSOC) and systematically advocates at the UN Human Rights Council and during sessions of the UN Committee on the Convention on the Rights of the Child.
-Moreover, close relations are maintained with the Human Rights Special Procedures.
+DCI has consultative status with the United Nations Economic and Social Council (ECOSOC) and advocates at the UN Human Rights Council and during sessions of the UN Committee on the Convention on the Rights of the Child.
+Moreover, DCI maintains close relations with the Human Rights Special Procedures.
 DCI also co-convenes the NGO Panel for the UN Global Study on Children Deprived of Liberty together with Human Rights Watch.

 In the Americas, DCI conducts advocacy with the Inter-American Commission on Human Rights and with several civil society networks such as the REDLAMYC and MMI-CLAC.